shaneapowell/EasySlackStatus/README.md

 # FAQ
 * *How can I view the logs while it's running*
   * You can use a serial terminal to connect to the `/dev/ttyUSB0` port of your device.
 You'll gain access to the `repl` interface, which should also now be outputting the log messages to your screen.

 * *How do I find the current IP address and WiFi settings?*
     * Long Press the rotary dial.
     * Should show the current WiFi status, ip, config URL and Time.

+* *How can I view the debug log?
+  * Using REPL over usb from your computer.
+  * Enable the `telnet_enabled` flag in the `config.json` file, and telnet to the IP address of the device to see the logs.

 # Build your own

 ## Wemos D1 Mini ESP32
 Solder a pair of 5-pin headers to the Wemos D1.
 See pic below.
 Solder on the inside rows on both side.
 Between `3.3v-IO18` and `GND-IO22`.

 ![WemosPins](doc/wemosPins.jpg)
 ![WemosPins](doc/wemosPinsB.jpg)